jay-curtis/post-install-config/README.md

 </p>
 <p>
-Following the development of "Roles," I continued forward with the "Departments" stage.
+Following the arrangement of "Roles," I continued forward with the "Departments" stage.
 I created another department, in addition to "Maintainence" and "Support," for the special use of the "Supreme Admin" role.
 This particular department was also established in the "Top-Level Department" category.
 </p>
 <br />